The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 Serengeti National Park always receives all the credit for the wildebeest migration.

-But we forget to mention the significant role played by the Ngorongoro Conservation Area ecosystem in supporting migration.
+However, we did not mention the significant role of the Ngorongoro Conservation Area ecosystem in supporting migration.

-Every year during September, millions of wild animals move seasonally between the Serengeti Plain and the Ngorongoro Conservation Area.
-Big gatherings always happen near the Ngorongoro Crater.
+Each September, millions of wild animals migrate between the Serengeti Plain and the Ngorongoro Conservation Area.
+Large gatherings often occur near the Ngorongoro Crater.

 The best time to witness the great migration is during the dry season, which starts in July.